 Dry-fitting a shear clamp to check that everything is as it should be prior to getting things covered in glue.

 Sealing the Wood

-In a stitch-and-glue boat where most of the components are held together by seams of fiberglass set in epoxy, the goal is to seal up all wood with epoxy so that it never sees any water Adding water to wood causes swelling, which puts stress on the joints holding everything together.
+In a stitch-and-glue boat where most of the components are held together by seams of fiberglass set in epoxy, the goal is to seal up all wood with epoxy so that it never sees any water.
+Adding water to wood causes swelling, which would put stress on the joints holding everything together.
 In addition, water is an ingredient in the recipe for rot, so keeping all of Burnett’s wood dry will prevent it from becoming a host to microorganisms that would degrade its structural properties.
 We therefore sealed any faces of wood that would become inaccessible after the sheer clamps were installed by painting them with epoxy.
 This was also an opportunity to incorporate a glue joint between the pieces, which meant the addition of some wood-flour-thickened epoxy on top of the unthickened epoxy once it soaked into the wood.

 Some Glue to Hold Things Together